Effective: 14th April 2021

-We may share your personal information with the following third parties:
+We may also share your personal information with the following third parties:

-We may share your personal data with companies we have hired to provide services on our behalf, including those who act as data processors on our behalf, acting strictly under contract in accordance with Article 28 GDPR.
+We may share your personal data with companies we have hired to provide services on our behalf, including those who act as data processors on our behalf, acting strictly under contract in accordance with Article 28 of General Data Protection Regulations.
 Those data processors are bound by strict confidentiality and data security provisions, and they can only use your data in the ways specified by us (see Appendix 1 for further details).

-At present, Imagine Mortgages does not and has no desire to share your data outside of the United Kingdom.
+At present, we do not share your data outside of the United Kingdom.

-However, it may become necessary for our business to have to share your personal data with third parties acting on behalf of us which may be located in other jurisdictions.
+However, it may become necessary for our business to share your personal data with third parties acting on behalf of us which may be located in other jurisdictions.

-We will always ensure that such transfers are lawful and by ensuring that they are to jurisdictions that are considered to have equivalent privacy protections, and/or ensuring that the third parties to whom we transfer your personal data are under contract with Generation Home (trading name of Imagine Mortgages Limited) and are bound by appropriate data protection clauses or other approved safeguards.
+We will always ensure that such transfers are lawful, that they are made to jurisdictions that are considered to have equivalent privacy protections, and/or that the third parties to whom we transfer your personal data are under contract with Generation Home (trading name of Imagine Mortgages Limited) and are bound by appropriate data protection clauses or other approved safeguards.

 Whenever fraud prevention agencies transfer your personal data outside the European Economic Area, they impose contractual obligations on the recipients of that data to protect your personal data to the standard required in the European Economic Area.
 They may also require the recipient to subscribe to ‘international frameworks’ intended to enable data sharing.

 In order to process your application, we will perform credit and identity checks on you with a Credit Reference Agency (CRA).
 We use Experian to conduct these checks.
 We may also make periodic searches after your mortgage account is opened with a CRA to help us manage your account.

 We will use this information to: